filecoin-project/specs/definitions.md

 #### Round

 A round refers to the period over which a new leader election occurs and a block is generated if a leader is found.
-Typically this means a new block will be mined at every round, though
+Typically this means a new block will be mined at every round, though.

 A `round` is the period in which a miner runs leader election to attempt to generate a new block.
 It may succeed, or zero or multiple blocks may be generated instead in that round.
 Every `round`, one `ticket` is produced.
 Thus, the duration of a round is currently bounded by the duration of the Verifiable Delay Function (VDF) that is run to generate a `ticket`.
 Because one `ticket` is produced per `round`, the number of `tickets` is the same as the number of `rounds` that have passed.